Trump-backed Herschel Walker seeks Georgia Senate seat | WTOP

 ATLANTA (AP) — Herschel Walker on Tuesday filed paperwork to enter the U.S. Senate race in Georgia after months of speculation, joining other Republicans seeking to unseat Democratic Sen. Raphael Warnock in 2022.

-The 59-year-old Walker joins the race with high name recognition, known for winning a Heisman Trophy in 1982 as a University of Georgia running back.
+Walker, 59, joins the race with high name recognition, having won the Heisman Trophy in 1982 as a University of Georgia running back.
 Perhaps more importantly in today’s Republican Party, he carries the backing of former President Donald Trump.

-Walker has never run for office and will likely face scrutiny over past struggles with mental illness as well as policy stances.
+Walker has never run for office and will likely face scrutiny over his turbulent personal history as well as policy stances.
 But if he emerges from the Republican primary, the Senate contest would feature two Black men vying for a seat in the heart of the Deep South.

-Walker stayed mum Tuesday, continuing a pattern of few comments even has he started taking steps to put a Senate bid in motion.
+Walker stayed mum Tuesday, continuing a pattern of few comments even as he started to put a Senate bid in motion.
 He registered to vote last week, using an Atlanta residence owned by his wife, Julie Blanchard.
 Walker signed Federal Election Commission papers Tuesday declaring his candidacy, allowing him to raise money for a Senate run.

 Republicans already running for the Senate seat include state Agriculture Commissioner Gary Black, former banking executive and Navy veteran Latham Saddler and contractor Kelvin King.
 Some other potential GOP candidates may not run with Walker’s entry into the race, including former Sen. Kelly Loeffler, who lost a to Warnock in a January special election runoff, and U.S. Rep. Buddy Carter, a four-term congressman from near Savannah.

 Walker is banking on Trump’s support to distinguish himself in the GOP primary.
 Their close relationship dates back to the 1980s, when Walker played for a Trump-owned team in the short-lived United States Football League.
-Walker, who went on to play 12 seasons in the National Football League, spoke in support of Trump at the 2020 Republican National Convention and recently attended Trump’s private birthday celebration.
+Walker, who went on to play 12 seasons in the NFL, spoke in support of Trump at the 2020 Republican National Convention and recently attended Trump’s private birthday celebration.

 Trump has publicly encouraged Walker to enter the primary, telling a radio show in June that “he’s a great guy, he’s a patriot and he’s a very loyal person, he’s a very strong person.
 They love him in Georgia, I tell you.”